h3abionet/h3abionet16S/README.md

 **example** - Information and supporting files needed to run the workflow on a host OS or through docker containers.

 The project is still in development and needs work in various parts of the design, code, documentation and testing.
-The current status of our workflow is however shown in the diagram below:
+The current status of our workflow is shown in the diagram below:

 ![workflow](https://raw.githubusercontent.com/h3abionet/h3abionet16S/master/h3abionet16S_CWL_workflow.png "CWL workflow")